FunTimeCoding/ruby-skeleton/script/docker/development/docker/README.md

 # Simple development container

 Pro:
-- no SSH
+- no SSH needed
+- IDE detects Ruby version and installed gems
+- IDE execute works
+- IDE tests work
+- IDE debug works

 Con:
+- No known IDE debug settings
-- no working IDE integration
+- No known IDE coverage settings

-TODO: Check in future RubyMine releases for integration to keep the Ruby environment inside Docker
+- Installing gems afterwards does not update in the IDE.
+Rebuild of the image is needed.